-Optionally, you may choose to receive automated emails listing the Checksum Checkers' results.
+Optionally, you may choose to receive automated emails listing the Checksum Checkers' results to the email address specified in the mail.admin configuration property.
 Schedule it to run after the Checksum Checker has completed its processing (otherwise the email may not contain all the results).
+As of DSpace 4.1, an email is only generated if the selected report contains at least one bitstream needing attention.